dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-9 Performance Metrics.md

 ILP     Instr.-Level-Parallelism   UOPS_EXECUTED.THREAD /
         per-core (average number   UOPS_EXECUTED.CORE_CYCLES_GE_1,
-        of uops executed when      divide by 2 if SMT is enabled there is execution)
+        of μops executed when      divide by 2 if SMT is enabled there is execution)

 MLP     Memory-Level-Parallelism   L1D_PEND_MISS.PENDING /